Life-Long Maintenance of Thoracic Outlet Syndrome

 Lori searched relentlessly for answers to beat the odds in her recovery.
 In her search, she came across the aquatic therapy program at The Hetrick Center in Middletown, PA.

 Aquatic therapy has been a blessing for Lori.
-Today, she has regained almost all arm and shoulder function, and her aquatic therapy keeps not only her arm, but also her respiratory system functioning well.
-Although, she has been coming to The Hetrick Center for 15 years, the improvements are still obvious.
+Today, she has regained almost all arm and shoulder function.
+Her aquatic therapy keeps both her arm and respiratory system functioning well.
+Although she has been coming to The Hetrick Center for 15 years, the improvements are still obvious.

-Over the years, Lori has tried to use only land therapy, but she has noticed that when her aquatic therapy is eliminated from her therapies, her medication intake increases, and her scapular winging returns.
-So, today Scott Colman works tirelessly with Lori in the HydroWorx 2000 Series pool to create new, creative and innovative exercises to continue to advance Lori.
-Even after all these years, the possibilities are endless because as Dr. Colman points out water allows you to be creative.
+Over the years, Lori has tried to use only land therapy.
+However, she’s noticed that her medication intake increases and her scapular swinging returns when aquatic therapy is eliminated from her therapies.
+So today, Scott Colman works tirelessly with Lori in the HydroWorx 2000 Series pool to create new, creative and innovative exercises to continue to advance Lori.
+Even after all these years, the possibilities are endless, because as Dr. Colman points out, water allows you to be creative.

 Here is what an average aquatic therapy session might entail for Lori today: